 Rainbow Land Crab

-This is a land crab (as the name suggests) but it does need a bit of water to keep it happy.
+A rainbow crab is a land crab (as the name suggests), but it does need a bit of water to keep it happy.
 And, given the name, you probably already guessed that Rainbow land crabs are very colorful.

-Rainbow crabs are usually purple, blue, orange and cream in color.
+Rainbow crabs are usually purple, blue, orange, and cream.
 They are small crabs and can be kept in a small tank.
 However, it’s best to keep them in pairs.
 Ensure that the tank has a water area and a land area.

 Vampire crabs are a relatively new species of crabs.
 They are so named for their glowing yellow eyes.
 These freshwater crabs have bright orange shells and claws.
 Their attractive coloring and captivating eyes make them one of the most sorted after types of pet crabs.